A First Guide to the Dragonflies of Jalisco, Mexico

 Blue Rock Skimmer (Paltothemis cyanosoma)

-photos: male and appendages from paratype specimen
+photos: male with appendages from paratype specimen and female

-RARE - please report any sightings
+– RARE IN JALISCO – please report any sightings to iNaturalist

 size: medium-large, length 48-51 mm, wingspan ~90mm